voorhoede/datocms-plugin-translate-fields/README.md

 - **Auto apply to fields (switch)**: When enabled this will automatically apply the plugin to all `structured-text`, `rich-text`, `string`, `text` and `seo` fields.
 By changing the following setting you can choose on which fields this plugin will be applied.

+- **Show "Translate to all locales" button (switch)**: When enabled this will show a `Translate to all locales` button on for all English text to translate the field into all available languages.

 - **Field where this plugin is enabled (multi select)**: You can choose to which fields the plugin will be applied.

 > Options of `Field where this plugin is enabled`: